 The Neurodiversity Movement Training

-This presentation provides an overview of neurodiversity, building an inclusive workforce, breaking down barriers to employment, and understanding the business case for hiring individuals of all abilities.
-This training is interactive and thought provoking, designed to provide strategies and education for employers to be better prepared to recruit, retain, and manage individuals with disabilities as part of the workforce.
+This workshop provides an overview of neurodiversity, building an inclusive workforce, breaking down barriers to employment, and understanding the business case for hiring individuals of all abilities.
+This training is interactive and thought provoking, designed to provide strategies and education for employers to be better prepared to hire, retain, and manage individuals with disabilities as part of the workforce.
+Currently 80% of individuals who identify as having a disability are currently not part of the workforce, and this training provides business solutions for advancing an organization's workforce, workplace accommodations, universal design, and partnering with adult service agencies as a recruitment strategy.

 This presentation will cover the following topics and more: